WELCOME TO A NEW WORLD

-It is these limitations that Heritage Flight Simulation has overcome by providing the shell with functioning controls on a G-Seat (under development) platform.
+It is these limitations that Heritage Flight Simulation has overcome by providing the shell with functioning controls and force feedback.

-We aim to do this on a cost effective basis, and providing both complete simulators and kit based plans with key parts provided.
+We aim to do this on a cost effective basis, and provide kit based plans with key parts.

 Our focus is on recreating the Spitfire Mk IX, given the historical significance of this aircraft.
 Other aircraft may follow however.

 Heritage Flight Simulation (Reg.No.672676) is a Business Name registered to Manchot Design Limited (Reg.No.681039) in terms of the Registration of Business Names Act, 1963, Ireland.

 “The Hangar” is the headquarters and flight experience centre of Heritage Flight Simulation based in Blackwater, Co.Wexford, Ireland.

 It is managed by Roel Stausebach who holds himself available to answer any queries.
 Please use our Contact page to send him a message.

 Please also feel free to browse the design and build process and provide comment or ask questions in our Blog.